Brooktrout Technology: Growth (1987–2000)

 Brooktrout posted consistent growth from the turn of the 1990s through to the mid-1990s, posting profits from 1990 to at least 1995.
 By the end of 1990, Brooktrout employed 40 people and brought in roughly $470,000 in profit.
 A year later, the company netted $910,000 in profit.
 The company soon counted such major clients as Sharp Corporation and the publishers of Consumer Reports, who used Brooktrout's hardware to devise an on-demand article reprinting service for paying subscribers.
-As well, the popularity of Brooktrout's Fax-Mail line eclipsed that of GammaFax, and by the mid-1990s, Brooktrout was one of the largest vendors of fax products in the United States.
+By the mid-1990s, Brooktrout was one of the largest vendors of fax products in the United States.
 In September 1992, Brooktrout filed to go public, issuing its initial public offering underwritten by Tucker Anthony.
 Following their IPO, Brooktrout passed the $1-million profit mark.

 During the 1990s, Brooktrout acquired a number of companies in the telecommunications market to help expand their portfolio.
 In May 1993, Brooktrout acquired DAFCom Corporation of Dallas, Texas, for an undisclosed amount.
 The acquisition of DAFCom allowed Brooktrout to break into the market of IP-based fax machines, with a line of fax routers for corporate wide area networks (WANs).
 In 1995, Brooktrout began selling fax servers specifically for local area networks under the TruFax name, this branding acting as a middle ground between their single-user fax boards and their WAN fax boards.
 In May 1996, Brooktrout acquired Technically Speaking, Inc., a telecommunications software vendor of Southborough, Massachusetts, for an undisclosed amount.
 In July 1997, Brooktrout purchased Netaccess, Inc., from Xircom of Thousand Oaks, California, allowing the company to enter the teleconferencing market with ISDN Primary Rate Interface cards.
 In December 1998, Brooktrout acquired the entirety of Lucent Technologies' computer telephony division for $29.4 million.
 The acquisition of this division from Lucent allowed Brooktrout to greatly expand their range of Voice over IP and Fax over IP products, segments in which the company had entered in the late 1990s.
 Reflecting their diversifying business, Brooktrout dropped the "Technology" from their name in May 1999, thereafter trading as Brooktrout, Inc.